JoshuaMarden/BTC_Analyser/README.md

 High Priority:
  - Check it runs on other machines via `launch.bat`
  - Allow analysis to be run without requiring that data has to be updated.
- - Look into using GLS models to solve terrible distribution of residuals
+ - Look into tranformations for kurtosis.
  - Change what economic factors go into the PCA.
  - Add more data such as unemployment data.
  - Allow analysis to be re-run instead of just terminating so it's easier to try different